Meet Author Shelley Coriell

 About Shelley Coriell.

 Shelley Coriell is an award-winning author of mysteries, romantic thrillers, and novels for teens.
 Her debut thriller was named one of Publishers Weekly’s Best Books of the Year, and her other novels have been nominated for an RT Reviewers’ Choice Award, Best Paperback Original of the Year from the International Thriller Writers, and a Kirkus Recommended Read.
 A former magazine editor and restaurant reviewer, Shelley lives in Arizona with her family and the world’s neediest rescue weimaraner.
-You can find her at www.shelleycoriell.com and Twittering @ShelleyCoriell.
+You can find her at www.shelleycoriell.com.

 Frequently asked.